npm/npm/doc/npm.md

 * Use buffers to download tarballs, instead of the "binary" encoding.
 * When the tarball is downloaded, save it to .tmp/name/ver/package.tgz, instead of some random garbage filename.
+* Cache JSON files locally to .tmp/name/ver/package.json, even if the package isn't installed.
+This would cut down on calls to the registry.

 ## Version History